jgomezdans/gp_emulator/docs/gp_regression.rst

     plt.title("Slope=%8.4f, "%(regress.slope) +
               "Intercept=%8.4f, "%(regress.intercept) +
               "$R^2$=%8.3f" % (regress.rvalue**2))

+.. figure: gps_as_regressors.png
+    :figwidth: 90%

+    Using Gaussian Processes to regress leaf area index (LAI) from Sentinel-2 data using the PROSAIL RT model.
+Comparison between the true LAI and retrieved LAI using the GPs.

 The results are quite satisfactory.
 Another issue is whether these results will work as well on real Sentinel-2 data of random vegetation classes!!!
 One reason why they won't is because above I have assumed the soil to be black.
 While this won't matter for situations with large canopy cover, it will for low LAI.